-RESIDENT PATIENT CARE MEDICAL KNOWLEDGE SYSTEMS BASED PRACTICE PROFESSIONALISM INTERPERSONAL & COMMUNICATION SKILLS PGY 3 The resident is expected to: - Attend morning and evening sign-out - Attend table rounds at 8am - Perform a focused, efficient, accurate initial history and physical of a full spectrum of trauma patients - Gather accurate and relevant information to make complex decisions along with the attending - Carry out patient management plans with appropriate follow up - Counsel and educate patients and their families - Have greater responsibilities for management and resuscitation of the trauma patient, including critical care - Be the "team leader" for trauma resuscitations under the guidance of the attending - Attend weekly trauma clinic - Independently perform and supervise junior residents with common bedside procedures (laceration repair, chest tube placement, central ine placement etc.) - Perform common operations with attending assistance Successfully complete an ATLS provider course prior to the start of residency and maintain certification Have a deeper understanding of ATLS principles as they apply to trauma resuscitation, including mechanism of injury, pathophysiology of shock, resuscitation and evaluation techniques in the trauma bay, optimal timely treatment of a variety of injuries Understand the physiologic The resident is expected to: Practice cost-effective healthcare and resource allocation that does not compromise quality of care.
+RESIDENT PATIENT CARE MEDICAL KNOWLEDGE SYSTEMS BASED PRACTICE PROFESSIONALISM INTERPERSONAL & COMMUNICATION SKILLS PGY 3 The resident is expected to: - Attend morning and evening sign-out - Attend table rounds at 8am - Perform a focused, efficient, accurate initial history and physical of a full spectrum of trauma patients - Gather accurate and relevant information to make complex decisions along with the attending - Carry out patient management plans with appropriate follow up - Counsel and educate patients and their families - Have greater responsibilities for management and resuscitation of the trauma patient, including critical care - Be the "team leader" for trauma resuscitations under the guidance of the attending - Attend weekly trauma clinic - Independently perform and supervise junior residents with common bedside procedures (laceration repair, chest tube placement, central line placement etc.) - Perform common operations with attending assistance The resident is expected to: Practice cost-effective healthcare and resource allocation that does not compromise quality of care.
 Identify impact of complications on recovery of the trauma patient.
 Use information technology to assimilate current medical literature as it relates to trauma.
 Understand the value of an interdisciplinary approach to healthcare for the trauma patient The resident is expected to: Demonstrate respect, compassion, integrity and ethical behavior consistent with the values of the department and institution Develop and sustain sensitivity toward differences of age, gender, culture, religion, ethnicity or other diversities in both coworkers and patients Demonstrate respect for patient privacy and autonomy.
 Remain honest with all individuals at all times in conveying issues of patient care.
 The resident is expected to: Present clinical information on work rounds clearly and concisely.
 Ensure that the attending is aware of the progress of all patients on the service.
 Clearly, accurately, and respectfully communicate with all hospital staff, patients and family members Ensure that clear, concise, accurate, and timely medical records are maintained on all patients.
 Perform face-to-face hand- offs.